How To Find & Fix Keyword Cannibalization

 1. Merge or Prune Content

 The best way to fix cannibalization issues is often by merging similar content.
-If you find you have two or more weak pages cannibalizing each other’s keywords and traffic, then it’s probably a good idea to consolidate them into one page.
-This is a good strategy when you have one page that stands out above the others.
+If you find you have two or more weak pages cannibalizing each other’s keywords and traffic, then it’s probably best to consolidate them into one page.
+This is preferred when you have one page that stands out above the others.

 Merging the content of multiple pages into one single page will reduce keyword competition and boost that page’s SEO value, content value, and ability to pull in organic traffic.
-If it makes sense, then merging and consolidating content is the best way to handle cannibalization, as it not only fixes the problem but also creates new and improved content.
-This will also allow you to freshen up your content and perhaps expand its scope.
+By consolidating related content, you concentrate your topical authority, improve content depth, and create opportunities to freshen up your content and perhaps expand its scope.

 2. Deoptimize Cannibals

 You don’t necessarily need to delete a page or its content to stop it from cannibalizing the keywords of another page.
 Another option is to simply deoptimize competing pages for the keywords they cannibalize.
-Removing those keywords from the page will stop that page from ranking for them, thus removing it as a competitor.
+Removing those keywords from the page will stop that page from ranking for them, allowing your preferred page to rank without internal competition.

 Which page should you deoptimize?